Undergraduate Degrees offered

 - WMU Application: Submit a general application to Western Michigan University: wmich.edu/apply

-- Music Application: Register for the School of Music Admissions Portal in Elearning.
-Within the Audition Portal, you will need to complete a Music Application form and select a date to attend a New Student Admissions Day.
+- Music Application: You will need to complete a Music Application form to provide additional information and select a date to attend campus for a New Student Admissions Day.

 To discuss our undergraduate degree programs, contact: